catsinspacesuits/weather-app/README.md

 You can visit the app at: https://weather-in-gifs.herokuapp.com/

 Ruby version 2.6.0 and Rails version 5.2.3 are used.
-Feature and functional test are done with RSpec and Capybara.
+Feature and functional tests are done with RSpec and Capybara.